sp1r/gurps4/docs/source/spells.rst

 Seeker
 ======

-Information

-**Prerequisites**: Magery 1, IQ 12+,
-and at least two “Seek” spells (e.g.,
+**Prerequisites**: :ref:`Magery 1 <magery>`, IQ 12+, and at least two “Seek” spells (e.g., :ref:`Seek Earth <seek_earth>` and :ref:`Seek Water <seek_water>`).

-Seek Earth and Seek Water).
+**Classes**: Information

 **Cost**: 3.
 One try per week.

+**Modifiers**: Long-distance modifiers Something associated with the item sought (e.g., part of a lost person’s clothing) should be available at the time of casting; if not, roll at -5.
+The roll is at +1 if the caster has held or is otherwise familiar with the item sought.

 Attunes the caster to one individual or manmade object he is looking for.
 A success gives the caster a vision of the item’s whereabouts – or leads him to it, if it is within a mile.

 To seek a person, the caster must either know his name or know him well enough to visualize him.
-For instance, you cannot use this spell to solve a murder by seeking “the mur- derer” if you don’t know who that is – but if you do, Seeker will find him.
+For instance, you cannot use this spell to solve a murder by seeking “the murderer” if you don’t know who that is – but if you do, Seeker will find him.
-Modifiers: Long-distance modifiers
-(p.
-241).
-Something associated with the item sought (e.g., part of a lost per- son’s clothing) should be available at the time of casting; if not, roll at -5.
-The roll is at +1 if the caster has held or is otherwise familiar with the item sought.

 .. _trace:

 Trace
 =====
-Regular

-**Prerequisite**: Seeker.
+**Prerequisite**: :ref:`Seeker <seeker>`

+**Classes**: Regular

 **Time to cast**: 1 minute.

+**Duration**: 1 hour.

 **Cost**: 3 to cast; 1 to maintain.
 One try per day.

 May be cast on any object or living being.
-As long as the spell is main- tained, the caster will know where the subject is if he concentrates for a sec- ond.
+As long as the spell is maintained, the caster will know where the subject is if he concentrates for a second.
 Either the subject must be with the caster when the spell is first cast, or the caster must first cast Seeker successfully.
-Long-distance modifiers
-(p.
-241) apply if subject is not in caster’s presence.
+Long-distance modifiers apply if subject is not in caster’s presence.
-Duration: 1 hour.

 .. _identify_spell:

 Identify Spell
 ==============

+**Prerequisite**: :ref:`Detect Magic <detect_magic>`

-Information
+**Classes**: Information

-**Prerequisite**: Detect Magic.

 **Cost**: 2.

 Lets the caster know what spell or spells have just been cast (within the last five seconds), or are being cast at the moment, on or by the subject.
-It does not identify the spells on a per- manently enchanted item.
+It does not identify the spells on a permanently enchanted item.
 One casting identifies all spells cast on or by the subject.
-However, if any of these spells are totally unknown to the caster – not just spells he doesn’t know, but spells he has never heard of – the GM should provide only a general, vague descrip- tion; e.g., “Some kind of physical pro- tection.”
-Wizards have heard of every spell in this list unless the GM rules that some are secret, but wizards have not heard of new spells created by the
+However, if any of these spells are totally unknown to the caster – not just spells he doesn’t know, but spells he has never heard of – the GM should provide only a general, vague description;
-GM or players.
+e.g., “Some kind of physical protection.”
+Wizards have heard of every spell in this list unless the GM rules that some are secret, but wizards have not heard of new spells created by the GM or players.

 .. _analyze_magic: